warmbeach/Decentraland-hitTesting/README.md

 Repeat this process for the remaining 3 corner cubes by going back to `Modeling` view and giving each of the remaining corner cubes a unique color.
 Check your work by going back to `Shading` view and make sure all the cubes are a different color now
 <img src="./ReadMe/blender_21.png">

 Now we must export our model to a format that Decentraland can understand.
-From the `File` menu, select `Export` and then `gltf 2.0 (.glb/.gltf)` and choose a name like `tutorial` and export the model
+From the `File` menu, select `Export` and then `gltf 2.0 (.glb/.gltf)` and choose a name like `tutorial` and export the model.
+Its also a good idea to save the native blender file by clicking `File` and then `Save`.
+This should result in you having two files, `tutorial.blend` and `tutorial.glb` which are also checked in to this repo under `models`
 <img src="./ReadMe/blender_22.png">